mtlynch/picoshare/README.md

 | -------------------- | --------------------------------------------------------------------------- | ------------- |
 | `litestream_version` | Version of [Litestream](https://litestream.io/) to use for data replication | `0.3.9`       |

+## PicoShare's scope and future

+PicoShare is maintained by Michael Lynch as a hobby project.

+Due to time limitations, I keep PicoShare's scope limited to only the features that fit into my workflows.
+That unfortunately means that I sometimes reject proposals or contributions for perfectly good features.
+It's nothing against those features, but I only have bandwidth to maintain features that I use.

 ## Deployment

 PicoShare is easy to deploy to cloud hosting platforms: